AironDev/adminmodule/docs/core-concepts/multilanguage.md

 # Multilanguage

-Voyager supports multiple languages for your models.To get started, you need to configure some things first.
+AdminModule supports multiple languages for your models.To get started, you need to configure some things first.

 ## Setup